WillisTowersWatson/AFD/README.md

 e.g. Does AFD strip X-FD-HealthProbe from requests going through an AFD?

-A: Good question, don't know
+A: Don't know, will investigate.

 ## Issues